 How Much Does It Cost To Sign Up?

 The regular price of joining the Bull and Bust Report is $249 for 12 months.
-However, some promotions I’ve seen allow you to get started for as little as $49 per year.
+However, some promotions I’ve seen allow you to get started for $49 per year.

 Can You Get a Refund?